rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 from the saw mill in Greenville to Swain Mountain.
 "The driver was a young driver who was not a good driver," remembers Bob Stoy.
-"I told this fellow to hang his log wrappers up high on the rack behind the cab so they wouldn’t dangle down where they might catch on something."
+"I told this fellow to hang his log wrappers up high on the rack behind the cab so they wouldnâ€™t dangle down where they might catch on something."
 It was good advice not taken.
 "We later found the drive line sticking in a tree near the community of Canyon Dam.
 A wrapper was wrapped all around it and as it took the drive shaft out it also severed all air hoses to